themesberg/flowbite/content/components/button-group.md

   </div>
 {{< /example >}}

-## Three buttons (New)
+## Button group dropdown

-Use the following code to stack together buttons into a single group.
+Use this example to show three buttons stacked together where the third one opens a dropdown menu.

 {{< example class="flex justify-center" iframeHeight="260" github="components/button-group.md" show_dark=true >}}